grafana/grafana-operator/docs/docs/datasources.md

 Plugins can be installed to grafana instances managed by the operator and be defined in both datasources and dashboards.

-They **cannot** be installed using external grafana instances due to how the installation of plugins is done at the start of the instance using environment variables which is a built in feature in grafana.

 ```yaml
 apiVersion: grafana.integreatly.org/v1beta1